Skip to main content

 The Judicial Gatekeeper: Why Probate Court Is Vital

-This is not a rubber stamp—it’s a crucial protection.
-The judge acts as a gatekeeper to ensure the wrongful death settlement distribution Colorado is fair and legally sound, especially when the interests of minor children are at stake.
-We handle this entire complex process, securing the court order that finally allows the funds to be disbursed.
-This vital step adds time, but it provides an essential layer of legal and financial protection.
+This is not a rubber stamp—it's a crucial protection.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), the judge acts as a gatekeeper to ensure the wrongful death settlement distribution is fair and legally sound, especially when the interests of minor children are at stake.
+The court must carefully review how funds will be allocated and protected, particularly given Colorado's wrongful death cap of $2,125,000 as of 2025 (C.R.S. § 13-21-203).
+This judicial oversight is especially important because claims must be filed within the strict 2-year statute of limitations (C.R.S. § 13-80-102).
+The probate court's role involves securing a formal court order that finally authorizes the funds to be disbursed safely and in compliance with state law.
+This vital step adds time to the settlement process, but it provides an essential layer of legal and financial protection that safeguards beneficiaries' interests.

 The Value of Controlling the Clock